taskiq-python/aiohttp-deps/README.md

 and you want to pass another functions instead.

 To do so, you can add "dependency_overrides" or "values_overrides" to the aplication's state.
 These values should be dicts.
+The keys for these values can be found in `aiohttp_deps.keys` module.

 Here's an example.